Repository secure by design: how to sleep better without fear of security vulnerabilities

 To achieve our robust design, we need to implement three things:

-1. Logic who can see the training (domain layer,
+- Logic for who can see the training (domain layer),

 Domain layer

-The first part is the logic responsible for deciding if someone can see the training.
-Because it is part of the domain logic (you can talk about who can see the training with your business or product team), it should go to the domain layer.
-It’s implemented with CanUserSeeTraining function.
+Because it is part of the domain logic (you can discuss who can see the training with your business or product team), it should go in the domain layer.

 package training